-“One of the difficulties in neurologic physical therapy is challenging balance in a safe way.
+“One of the difficulties in neurologic physical therapy is finding a way to challenge balance in a safe way.
 And, getting a user to engage their abdominal muscles in an upright position was also, traditionally, a challenge.
 Core Stix was the answer to some of these difficulties,” says Hershberg.

 The bottom line is that, unlike traditional strength training equipment, Core Stix incorporates both muscle strengthening and balance into hundreds of different motions, helping patients achieve functional strength that applies to their everyday activities or athletic performance.
 Exercises like a standing/step-up chest press and the Stir the Pot exercise are great exercises to improve balance and core strength for older adults.

 Dr. Rose agrees.
 “One of the unique capabilities of Core Stix is that it can be used to foster stability or instability in a highly adjustable manner,” says Rose.
 For users needing assistance from the Core Stix rods, Dr. Rose recommends selecting a more rigid rod that will provide more stability versus instability.
 As strength and balance improve, you can progress the user to a more flexible rod that will still provide some level of support to the user, but less stability than a more rigid rod during the assisted exercises.